jc-hicks/MyMovieList/Manual/README.md

 # Manual

-Welcome to the MyMovieList applicaton.
+Welcome to the MyMovieList application.
 This manual will show you how to interact with the program, and use it's features, which include sorting a list, filtering a list, and changing ratings.

 # API Key
 To get started, enter your email at the link below, and follow the instructions to obtain a free API key.